MicrosoftDocs/dynamics365smb-docs/financials/payables-how-export-payments-bank-file.md

 ## To export payments that represent customer refunds
 The following describes a work-around for exporting electronic refund payments.

-**Caution**: The resulting payment journal line cannot be posted, deleted, or voided.
+**Caution**: The resulting payment journal lines cannot be posted, deleted, or voided.
 1. Set up the customer as a vendor.
 Name it "Customer X for Refunds", for example.
 For more information, see [How to: Register New Vendors](purchasing-how-register-new-vendors.md).
 2. On the payment journal line for the customer, set the **Account Type** field to **Customer**, and the **Document Type** field to **Refund**.
 3. Perform the normal steps for payment export as described in the "To export payments to a bank file" section.